swayblend/lucero_sugar_skulls/README.md

 For deploy location, select IPFS hosting

-On the build options and deploy tab, under the section Basic Build Settings, for framework select Create React App, then click on Deploy site.
+On the build options and deploy tab, under the section Basic Build Settings, for framework select Create React App, then click on Deploy site.# lucero_sugar_skulls